 Government has initiated certain supportive measure to boost up the women entrepreneurship scene in India.
 Initiatives such as Stand Up India, Mudra Yojana Scheme, TREAD (Trade Related Entrepreneurship Assistance and Development) Scheme, Mahila Udyam Nidhi Scheme, Annapurna Scheme, Stree Shakti Package for Women Entrepreneurs, Bhartiya Mahila Business Bank Loan, Dena Shakti Scheme, Udyogini Scheme, Cent Kalyani Scheme have been taken up by the Government to kindle the entrepreneur spirit among women.

 However, information needs to reach the intended target group for making these schemes successful.
 ICC as a part of its endeavour is trying to get across the information to the targeted group through its various programmes and events by working with the stakeholders, especially the industry, government and academia.
 ICC through policy advocacy and thought leadership has been actively engaged in promoting to the participation of Women in the entrepreneurship ecosystem.

-The ICC National Expert Committee on Women Entrepreneurship is being chaired by Dr Rupali Basu, Director & CEO, Woodlands Hospital.
+The ICC National Expert Committee on Women Entrepreneurship is being chaired by Dr. Rupali Basu, Director & CEO, Woodlands Hospital.

-The initiative is being headed by Ms Bidisha Roy.
+The initiative is headed by Soma Mukerji.